 The interlocutor here is the naïve egoist, who takes it for granted that self-regarding action is intrinsically justified, and that other-regarding action requires justification.
 It simply makes no sense on this view to regard others’ harms or benefits as motivations for me.
 In his commentary to (91), rGyal tshab articulates what he takes Śāntideva’s reply to be:

 Just as my body has many parts, such as hands and feet, since it constitutes only one person, it is to be protected as a whole.
 In the same way, although beings such as deities and humans are indeed distinct living things, it makes no sense to say that their suffering is different.
 Once one has seen that there is no difference, since they [deities and humans] are all similar to oneself, once one takes them as oneself, one should work to bring about their happiness.
-Since they [deities and humans] are suffering, one should work to eliminate that, and one should think this way of all of them [deities and humans].
+Since they are suffering, one should work to eliminate that, and one should think this way of all of [deities and humans].
 This is the meaning of this meditation.
-(329-330)
+(329)

 rGyal tshab suggests that Śāntideva asks us here to focus not on the identity of the being as the ground of motivation, but on the identity of the state of suffering.
 If suffering is taken to be a bad thing, then it is a bad thing wherever it occurs, and if something is bad, that itself is a reason to eliminate it.
 (Note the affinity to here to Nagel’s account of the grounds of altruism in (1986).) rGyal tshab then has his interlocutor continue, in an introduction to (92), by pointing out that even if suffering is all bad, the harm it causes is to particular people: